Azure/azure-media-migration/README.md

 This tool helps you to migrate your media data from Azure Media Services (AMS).
 It can be packaged to be streamed directly from Azure storage without any service.

-The tool supports both [ffmpeg](https://ffmpeg.org/) and [shaka-packager](https://github.com/shaka-project/shaka-packager) to conver the videos to directly streamable format.
+The tool supports both [ffmpeg](https://ffmpeg.org/) and [shaka-packager](https://github.com/shaka-project/shaka-packager) to convert the videos to directly streamable format.
 The content is converted to CMAF format with both a DASH and HLS manifest to support a wide range of devices.
 The default is shaka packager because it can use pipes to reduce the temporary storage required but can changed via the command line.